 Initial coin offerings or ICOs have opened a whole new dimension to how startups garner consumer interest and raise funds for realizing their projects.
 In most countries, ICOs are largely unregulated, allowing for greater flexibility for Blockchain-based companies to pitch their products or solutions to prospective investors.
 However, lack of regulations and growing skepticism among the populace about investing in ICOs, given the rampant rise in the number of fraudulent ICOs reported in recent times, creates a major pain point for organizers of ICOs.

-This issue can be significantly alleviated by maintaining transparency and increasing the investor understanding about the project.
+This issue can be significantly alleviated by maintaining transparency and increasing the investor understanding of the project.
 This makes the ICO whitepaper—detailing every aspect of the cryptocurrency or token, right from the commercial standpoint to the technological aspect —a highly critical element of any ICO.
 This document is often the basis on which investors decide upon investing in an ICO and also plays a crucial role in building consumer confidence about the ICO.

 We recommend Coin Factory by Accubits - the best ICO platform available in the market to securely conduct your token sales